Why have a guidance for packaging?

 Traditional glass bottles have the greatest climate impact.
 This is because a lot of energy is consumed in their production, even when using recycled glass.
 Bottles are also relatively heavy, which means loads are heavier when shipped.

-This is why we label packaging with the lowest climate footprint.
+This is why we guide our customers towards packaging with the lowest climate footprint.

-The following types of packaging carry the climate-smarter packaging label:
+The following types of packaging carry the Packaging with Lower Climate Foortprint guidance: